 The asexual flag was developed around 2009 and has four stripes.
-Sources say the black stripe represents asexuality, the grey represents the grey-area between sexuality & asexuality, the white represents sexuality or non-asexual allies, and the purple represents the community.
+Sources say the black stripe in the asexual flag epresents asexuality, the grey represents the grey-area between sexuality & asexuality, the white represents sexuality or non-asexual allies, and the purple represents the community.
 You may have seen the asexual flag at Pride events.
-The asexual flag also flies at LGBTQ community centers and queer bars too sometimes.
+The asexual flag sometimes flies at LGBTQ community centers and queer bars too.

 While some asexuals are aromantic asexual, asexual dating still exists: An aromantic asexual or other types of asexuals can get into relationships or experience pleasure and/or arousal from physical contact and mutual nudity.
 (We’ll discuss that more below).

 When it comes to describing different types of asexuals, it’s helpful to remember: There are many types of asexuality on the asexual spectrum — just as there are many different types of gay, lesbian, bisexual and other queer people on the sexual spectrum.

 The questions “What does asexual mean?” and “What does it mean to be asexual?” can start to feel complicated once you learn that asexual people can self-identify in numerous ways on the asexual spectrum (or “a-spec” as it’s sometimes called).
 In fact, one list identified nearly 150 different types of asexuality on the asexual spectrum.